thePrimeProject/prime-2025/README.md

 # PRIME 2025

-> Participatory Research into Inclusion, Migration and Equity (PRIME)
+> Protecting minority ethnic communities online (PRIME)

 This is the source code for the official website of the PRIME 2025 research project.
-PRIME explores how to foster more inclusive and equitable societies by focusing on the lived experiences of migrant and minoritized communities.

 Built using [Hugo](https://gohugo.io/), a fast and modern static site generator.